 - control symptoms so you are more comfortable

-Your doctors will carefully weigh up the treatment benefit with the risks of treatment.
+Your doctors will weigh up the treatment benefits with the risks of treatment.
 They will discuss this with you.

 Your doctors will also consider how urgent is your treatment.

 Although doctors usually treat cancer urgently, some treatments are more urgent than others.
-In some emergency situations, delaying treatment could be life threatening or result in long term damage.
-But in other situations, delaying treatment might not make a big difference to the outcome.
+In some emergency situations, delaying treatment could be life threatening.
+Or it could cause long term damage.
+But in other situations, delaying it might not make a big difference to the outcome.